 Bruce was an independent expert on Fundamental Rights for the European Commission’s peer review missions to Turkey and Ukraine in 2011, the former Yugoslav Republic of Macedonia in 2012, and to Montenegro and Serbia in 2013.
 In 2014 he was an independent expert on a joint project between the European Union and the Council of Europe on enhancing human rights protection in Kosovo with a particular focus on the prevention of torture.
 He also acted as a senior international expert on a project establishing a National Human Rights Indicators system in Serbia.

-Bruce was the Coordinator of the European Group of National Human Rights Institutions (now the European Network of National Human Rights Institutions (ENNHRI)) from May 2011 until the establishment of the Permanent Secretariat in February 2013.
+Bruce acted as the Coordinator of the European Group of National Human Rights Institutions (now the European Network of National Human Rights Institutions (ENNHRI)) from May 2011 until the establishment of the Permanent Secretariat in February 2013.
 He is a member of ENNHRI’s Legal Working Group which makes amicus curiae submissions to the European Court of Human Rights and has observer status at the Council of Europe’s Steering Committee on Human Rights.

-From March to November 2013 he was seconded to be the Geneva Representative for the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC) based in the United Nations Office at Geneva.
+From March to November 2013 Bruce was seconded to be the Geneva Representative for the International Coordinating Committee of National Institutions for the Promotion and Protection of Human Rights (ICC) based in the United Nations Office at Geneva.

 Contact Email: email@example.com